pitzl/bobyqa/README.md

 * a return code indicates the success of the method or the reason of the failure.

+## this version

-Daniel Pitzl, 2018
+by Daniel Pitzl, DESY, 2018

 The simple Makefile uses the g++ compiler.
 (no extern "C" {} in bobyqa.h)

 ## make